Mregojos/GCP-LLM-Deployment/multimodal-deployment/README.md

-# Multi-Modal Model (MMM) Deployment
+# Multimodal Model (MMM) Deployment

 ## Objective
-* To test the new multi-modal model
+* To test the new multimodal model
-* To deploy the new multi-modal model using GCP services
+* To deploy the new multimodal model using GCP services

 ## Instructions
 ```sh